cheeyim/wwckl-fugeeschool/Fugee School Teacher-Roadmap.md

 - Milestone #6 - TBC

 ## Tool
 Use http://codepen.io/ to code HTML, CSS and JavaScript.
 Save as one account to retrieve the files for later use.
+Credential: jecelyn / password

 # Sample Teaching Template
 **Milestone** - (MILESTONE #1)